 The model is also Bluetooth-compatible and has good battery endurance.

-Like all supra-aural designs, it inevitably comes with a compromise – more sound leakage in exchange for lighter weight and more compact design.
+Like all supra-aural designs, it inevitably comes with a compromise – more sound leakage in exchange for a lighter weight and more compact design.
 Pilots operating in quieter cockpits who have made this compromise seem satisfied, and reviews for the product are overwhelmingly positive, particularly among regional airline pilots operating jet-powered aircraft.

 Number 1: DC ONE-X